vjt/sanitize-rails/README.md

       ...
     )

-There's an example in the `example/` directory.
+Check out the [example][] in the `example/` directory.

 ## Usage

+ActionView `sanitize` helper is transparently overriden to use the `Sanitize` gem.

+A `sanitize` helper is added to `ActiveRecord`, that installs on create/save callbacks that sanitize the given attributes before persisting them to the database.
+Example:

 `app/models/foo.rb`:

     class Foo < ActiveRecord::Base
-      sanitizes :field
+      sanitizes :description # on save by default

-      sanitizes :some_other_field,  on: :create
+      sanitizes :body,    on: :create
-      sanitizes :yet_another_field, on: :save
+      sanitizes :remarks, on: :save
     end

-ActionView `sanitize` helper is transparently overriden to use the `Sanitize` gem.

 ## Testing